Type-two polynomial-time and restricted lookahead: Introduction

 \subsection{Second-order complexity theory}

 In \cite{MR1374053}, Kapron and Cook introduce a computational model for type-two polynomial time functionals using oracle Turing machines.
 We begin by reviewing their model.
 For notational simplicity, we do this in the operator setting: Denote by $\B:= \S \to \S$ the Baire space, that is the collection of all univariate type 1 functions.
 The elements of $\B$ are denoted by $\varphi$, $\psi$, \ldots.
-An operator is a mapping $F: \B \rightarrow \B$.
+An \demph{operator} is a mapping $F: \B \rightarrow \B$.
+Note that each operator $F$ can be assinged a functional $\mathcal F$ via $\mathcal F (\varphi, \str a) := F(\varphi)(\str a)$.
+Conversely, any total type 2 functional can be translated to an operator by use of the pairing functions.
+However, it should be kept in mind that in the absence of totality or pairing functions the notions of operators and functionals may diverge.

 An \demph{oracle Turing machine} (OTM) or for short \demph{oracle machine} is a Turing machine that has distinguished and distinct \demph{query} and \demph{answers} tapes and a designated \demph{oracle state}.
-The run of an oracle machine $M$ on oracle $\varphi$ and input $\str a$ proceeds as the run of a regular machine on input $\str a$, but whenever the oracle machine enters the oracle state, with $\str b$ written on the query tape, $\varphi(\str b)$ is placed immediately on the answer tape, and the read/write head returns to its initial position on both of these tapes.
+The run of an oracle machine $M$ on oracle $\varphi \in \B$ and input $\str a$ proceeds as the run of a regular machine on input $\str a$, but whenever the oracle machine enters the oracle state, with $\str b$ written on the query tape, $\varphi(\str b)$ is placed immediately on the answer tape, and the read/write head returns to its initial position on both of these tapes.
 If the machine terminates we denote the result by $M^\varphi(\str a)$.
+Note that each oracle machine naturally computes a partial functional of type $\B \times \S \to \S$ and may also be considered to compute a partial operator via $F_M(\varphi) = \psi \iff \forall \str a, M^\varphi(\str a) = \psi(\str a)$.

-The number of steps $\timef_{M}(\varphi,\str a)$ an oracle machine $M$ takes given oracle $\varphi$ and input $\str a$ is counted as in a Turing machine with the following addition already implied above: entering the oracle state takes one time step, but there is no cost for receiving an answer from the oracle. \footnote{In this paper, we follow the {\em unit-cost} model \cite{MR0411947}, as opposed to the {\em length-cost} model \cite{MR1374053}.
-Note that while an answer is received from the oracle in a single step, any further processing takes time dependant on its length.} The running time of an oracle machine usually depends on the oracle.
+The number of steps $\timef_{M}(\varphi,\str a)$ an oracle machine $M$ takes given oracle $\varphi$ and input $\str a$ is counted as in a Turing machine with the following addition already implied above: entering the oracle state takes one time step, but there is no cost for receiving an answer from the oracle\footnote{In this paper, we follow the {\em unit-cost} model \cite{MR0411947}, as opposed to the {\em length-cost} model \cite{MR1374053}.
+Note that while an answer is received from the oracle in a single step, any further processing takes time dependant on its length.}.
+The running time of an oracle machine usually depends on the oracle.